anoma/ferveo/README.md

 ![ci-badge](https://github.com/heliaxdev/ferveo/actions/workflows/build.yaml/badge.svg)

-# ferveo
+# Ferveo
-An implementation of a DKG protocol for front-running protection on public blockchains.
+A DKG protocol for front-running protection on public blockchains.

+## Documentation

+Documentation can be found [here](docs/).
+It is recommended to use [pandoc](https://pandoc.org/) to render the docs.

+## Build

+A rust toolchain with version `>= 1.52.0` is required.
+Installation via [rustup](https://rustup.rs/) is recommended.

+Run `cargo build --release` to build.
+Please note that performance may be significantly poorer when compiling in `Debug` mode.

+## Testing

+Run `cargo test --release` to run tests.
+Please note that performance may be significantly poorer when testing in `Debug` mode.

-## Questions
+## Benchmarks

-* Can we aggregate decryption shares?
-  * Probably not but as soon as a transaction has been decrypted we don't need to gossip the decryption shares but can rather gossip the decrypted transaction.
-* How to check if an encrypted transaction matches the decrypted transaction?
-  * The encrypted transaction can include a hash commitment to the plain-text transaction that is verified.
-* How to account for cost of storing and decrypting transactions?
-  * Encrypted transactions need a fee payer that pays for that base cost.
+Run `cargo bench --benches` to run benchmarks.